 Dermatologists are experts in visually examining the skin to detect skin cancer.
 A dermatologist should regularly examine everyone who has had skin cancer in the past or risk factors for developing skin cancer.

 If a worrisome lesion is found, a biopsy may be necessary to examine it under the microscope.
-You can be assured that Dr. King and his staff will ensure your comfort and address all concerns you may have when visiting our office.
+You can be assured that our providers and staff will ensure your comfort and address all concerns you may have when visiting our office.